"I want to advocate for those voices who are still suppressed."

 Naresh’s wife took me to a place called Sonagachi, which is a red-light district.
 There, I saw other girls my age talking and negotiating prices with older men.

-That day, I was sold for the second time in my life.
+That day, I was trafficked for the second time in my life.
 This time, to a brothel.

 Hours later, I met one “customer.”
 After that, I had to meet with 15-20 customers every day.
 If I refused, I was beaten with a broomstick, a metal pipe or anything they could find.

-After several months of being in that dark place, police and IJM showed up and brought me out.
+After several months of being in that dark place, police and IJM brought me out.
 They told me I was safe, but I didn’t trust anyone.
-I thought maybe I was being sold for a third time.
+I thought maybe I was being trafficked for a third time.

 But the social workers from IJM came to meet me regularly.
 They spoke to me and would ask me questions about what has happened with me.
 They believed me when I spoke to them, and they helped me testify in court against the people from the brothel, even though it was extremely difficult.